-Mick Hartley RMN, BSc (Psychol), CTA, UKCP Reg.
+Mick Hartley Registered Mental Nurse, BSc (Psychol), Certified Transactional Analyst.
+UKCP Registered.

-I am compassionate and accepting of people.
+I have a compassionate and accepting nature.
 I enjoy supporting people in reaching their potential.
 I gain deep satisfaction from being with people as they grow and develop and I love to witness people making the changes they never thought possible.

 I have a warm, relaxed manner and, if appropriate, bring a sense of fun to our time together.
 I often think playfulness is a great form of expression and can help in building trust.

 Through my own personal work I understand how difficult it can be to face aspects of ourselves.
 I will therefore always respect where you are at and help you move towards where you want to be at a pace which fits with your natural rhythm.

 It is really important that we go at your pace and I just facilitate you as make the changes you desire.
 This doesn’t mean I won’t offer challenge.
 I will offer insights as I see my role as supporting you by helping you integrate what is on the edge of your awareness.
 I will endeavour do this with empathy and with the emphasis on your growth and development.

 Michelangelo was once asked how he makes such beautiful sculptures.
 He replied something on the lines of, “the sculptures already exist I just chip away the excess marble.”